Siddhi-Wagh/CloseCallsAI/README.md

 This repository is a **portfolio showcase**.
 Proprietary source code, API credentials, customer information, call transcripts, phone numbers, and internal infrastructure details are not included.
 The following information has been anonymized or excluded:

--Sales representative names
+- Sales representative names
--Customer information
+- Customer information
--Sensitive company information
+- Sensitive company information
 **Screenshots and examples are included for portfolio demonstration purposes.**

 ---